pklausler/guitartheory/fourstring.md

 In each voicing, the root and the fifth appear as a pair, and so do the third and the seventh.
 The pairs are never separated as we move up or down on the same set of strings, although the two pairs exchange places, and the two notes in one pair will swap order.

+There's another cool property of these four voicings: each tone appears in each of the four positions.
+So if we need a voicing with (say) the third in the lowest position, it's immediately identifiable (`3715`).
+If we wanted to, we could name these four voicings just by their lowest tones, their highest tones, by the position of the root in the inversion, or another tone.
+This becomes useful when we consider voice leading below.
 ## Diatonic Chord Progressions
 Suppose we're playing in the key of C major.
 The *diatonic* chords in C major are CM7, D-7, E-7, FM7, G7, A-7, and B-7b5.